isyuricunha/isyuricunha/README.md

 - [bear blog](https://yuricunha.bearblog.dev/)

 **a sentence to brighten your day:**<br>
-    don't be afraid to give up the good to go for the great.
+    the true success is the person who invented himself